day8/re-frame/docs/subscriptions.md

+# Subscriptions

+This tutorial covers dominoes 4, 5 and 6.
+It is ulimtately about two API fucntions - `subscribe` and `reg-sub` - but first let's get an overview.

-# On Derived Data
+## On Derived Data

 A UI is derived data.

-The user sees what the browser renders, and the browser renders DOM.
-And this DOM is just tree-shaped data.
-And this tree is itself a "materialised view" of other data - the data in `app-db`.
+A browser renders DOM.
+And this DOM is essentailly tree-shaped data.
+And this data is itself a "materialised view" of other data - namely, the data in `app-db`.

-When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, automatically computing the "materialised view" seen by the user.
-These dominoes collectively implement a reactive dataflow.
+When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing the "materialised view" that is ultimiately DOM.
+These three dominoes collectively implement a reactive dataflow.

 ## How Exactly?